Tag: bludgeoning

 “Extensive publicity has caused me hardship at the jail,” states an affidavit signed by Henderson last month.
 “The pretrial publicity has portrayed me as guilty to four counts of murder in the first degree.”

-A lot of the pre-trial publicity Henderson brought upon himself.
+A lot of the pretrial publicity Henderson brought upon himself.
 Let’s not forget the letter that he sent to the Bradenton Herald.
-If you act like a murderous psychopath people may think you are.
+If you act like a murderous psychopath, people may think you are.

-Let’s also not forget that he basically confessed to the crime but as expected the defense attorneys are trying to get that thrown out.
+Let’s also not forget that he basically confessed to the crime but, as expected, the defense attorneys are trying to get that thrown out.

 In another motion filed Wednesday, Schlemmer said she wants Henderson’s statements to police suppressed and any evidence seized from him on Nov.
 27, 2005, to be ruled inadmissible at trial.